nus-cs2103-AY2223S2/tp/docs/team/jmestxr.md

 * **Enhancements implemented**:
   * **New feature**: GUI Implementation
     * What it does: MODTrek GUI provides a user-centric interface for users to add and track their modules using keyboard commands.
 The GUI consists of the CLI Section (right panel of app) that accepts user input and displays the visual output of the execution of commands in the Results Section (left panel of app).
-    * Highlights: Implemented the GUI by creating controllers (Java classes) for important UI components (e.g. CliSection, ResultsSection, ModuleCard etc) for MODTrek and methods for dynamic rendering of data on the GUI.
-Constructed the MODTrek UI components from primary components provided by JavaFX library using FXML and styled them with CSS.
+    * Highlights: Implemented the GUI by creating controllers (Java classes) for MODTrek UI components (e.g. CliSection, ResultsSection, ModuleCard etc) for MODTrek and methods for dynamic rendering of data.
+Constructed MODTrek UI components from primary components provided by JavaFX library using FXML and styled them with CSS.
 Footer buttons implemented in the Results Section to toggle between the different subsections (Degree Progress, Module List, Module Search) and show the current active subsection.

   * **New feature:** Degree Progress Section
     * What it does: Displays a summary of the degree progression which includes the total MCs completed, current CAP and a detailed breakdown of the completion status of each requirement.